joetricot/Civic_Solutions/README.md

 # Civic_Solutions

 A focal point of a well run civic community is its ability to respond to constituent requests in a timely and effective manner.
-But what if those very same constituents aren't able to relay and prioritize their concerns to city hall?
+However, those very same constituents aren't able to relay and prioritize their concerns to city hall.

 311 tools in NYC are not user friendly and users cannot access a history of complaints made in a personal portal - rather they must dig into their email to locate a long confirmation number and input that.
 In addition, local neighborhood organizations, which are well equipped to tackle civic issues,  are not automatically kept in the loop whenever a request is made.